-These are pictures of two of the three routers that were damaged during our historical comparison.
+These are pictures of two of three routers that were damaged during our real world surge protector comparison.
 There were two routers damaged that were the same model (Router 1).
-More info on them below...
+Also damaged was a PC monitor.

-Below are pictures of the actual plug-in suppressor units used in our example to protect the power side of a home network that included multiple electronic devices.
+Below are pictures of the actual plug-in suppressor units used in our example.
+These units were protecting the power side of a home network that included multiple electronic devices...

-Each of these protector units were in the field at some point during the five year time span of our review.
+Each surge protector was in the field at some point during the five year span of our review.

-Two of the power surge protector units were replaced within an eighteen month period as they were apparently not effective.
+Two of the power surge protector units were replaced within an eighteen month period.

-During this 18 month period...one monitor and 3 separate cable routers were damaged and had to be replaced.
+During the 18 month period: one monitor and 3 separate cable routers were damaged and had to be replaced.
 It wasn't until the 3rd surge protector unit was installed that the problems ceased.

-During the 18 month time span there were no power outages, lightning strikes or other large electrical anomalies of note.
+During the 18 month span... there were no power outages, lightning strikes or other large electrical anomalies of note.

 Without the presence of large surge events, it's reasonable to determine the damage to the equipment was caused by continuous internal transient voltage.

-It is also reasonable to determine that many of the internal transients were of the ringwave type surges.
-The first two surge protectors did not provide real ringwave protective circuitry.
+It's also reasonable to determine that most of the internal transients were RingWave type surges.
+The first two surge protectors did not provide RingWave protective circuitry.

-This unit was the third and final power surge protector used to protect the electrical gear.
+This unit was the third and final power surge protector used to protect the electronics.
 This particular device has been in service for 3.5 years.
 Update: Unit has been in service for 10 years.

-The results of our in the field comparison leads to one conclusion.
+The results of our real world comparison leads to one conclusion.

-All surge protectors are not created equal and they do not always perform as claimed... in the field... regardless of what marketing materials at times might say.
+All surge protectors are not created equal.
+They do not always perform as claimed... in the field... regardless of what marketing materials might state.

-Again...all three units were marketed to protect electronics and only one succeeded.
+Again, all three units were marketed to protect electronics.
+Only one succeeded.

-Another point that should be noted is the importance of understanding what types of surges are active in a particular environment.
-As noted previously, there are impulse type surges and ringwave type surges.
+It's also important to understand what types of surges are active in a particular environment.
+As noted previously, there are impulse type surges and RingWave type surges.

-In an environment that produces both types of surges...surge protectors that protect against impulse and ringwave transients provide the best surge protector options.
+In an environment that produces both types of surges, surge protectors that protect against impulse and RingWave transients provide the best surge protection results.

-The results of our historical comparison certainly make this case.
+The real world comparison certainly make this case.

-It doesn't matter if it's a whole home surge protector, industrial power surge protector, modem surge protector, cable router surge protector, data cable surge protector or a plug-in unit...there is no substitute for quality and performance.
+It doesn't matter if it's a whole home surge protector, industrial surge protector, modem surge protector, cable router surge protector, plug-in unit or other SPD.
+There is no substitute for Quality and Performance.

 Get the Right Gear